Are you new to blogging and wondering what is the best blogging sites to start a new blog?

 - Ecommerce Tools

-- No prior experience necessary
+- No prior experience is necessary

-- Array of tools for ecommerce
+- An array of tools for ecommerce

 - Limited customization options

 - The website builder is not strong as Wix or Weebly.